 Social Security Payments

 Social Security payments are designed to assist retirees with their living expenses.
 In some cases, Social Security makes up the bulk of a retiree’s income.
 Imagine if the value of those payments decreased every year instead of increasing.
-All other things being equal, this is what would effectively happen due to the effects of inflation.
+All other things being equal, this is what would happen as purchasing power decreased due to the effects of inflation.
 To counteract this, Congress passed cost-of-living legislation in 1972, and automatic COLAs began in 1975.

 How the Cost-of-Living Adjustment Works